usatlas/AFdocs/tier3docs/sshlogin/ssh2SLAC.md

   <li> <b>SSH login</b><p>
   Login to the bastion host `ssh <username>@s3dflogin.slac.stanford.edu`<p>
   Login to the actual interactive pool node `ssh iana` to do your work. <p>
-  Login to these host use your SLAC Unix password (not Window password).
+  Please login to these host use your SLAC Unix password (not Window password).
   <li> <b>Login to S3DF web portal`</b><p>
   Go to https://s3df.slac.stanford.edu/ondemand and login to via Jupyter or a terminal.
 You will land on a batch node.